xxgreg/dart_postgresql/README.md

 ### Closing the connection

 You must remember to call Connection.close() when you're done.
-This wont be done automatically for you.
+This won't be done automatically for you.

 ### Conversion of Postgresql datatypes.